RPBCACUEAIIBH/Volatizer/HelpFiles/volatizer.md

   vboot - sets boot mode to volatile mode.
 (Volatile boot via SSH) (Persistent) bootmode - returns boot mode settings.
-(Normal/Volatile) sudoers - make script(s) run as root without password by user (Admin only)
+(Normal/Volatile) sudoers - make script(s) run as root without password by user (Admin only) repair - attempts to fix volatizer in case initramfs gets updated, and the modification overwritten, if it's still compatible.
+(Admin only)

 options:
       --help                  display this help file and exit